Gaurav Kukade

 This method returns the last element in this list.

-The method signature is as given below.
+The method signature is given below.

 1